MyNameIsTrez/pixel-sorter/README.md

 > Uniform color space: a color space in which equivalent numerical differences represent equivalent visual differences, regardless of location within the color space.

-Here's the same heart video from before, but with color comparisons done in RGB using `--color-comparison RGB`.
+Here's the same heart video from before, but with color comparisons done in RGB.
 The ugly green splotches everywhere are most noticeable:

 https://github.com/MyNameIsTrez/pixel-sorter/assets/32989873/e36952c7-fbaf-4745-ad10-cd145d844d64